Greta Neubauer

 Gretchen Stephens "Greta" Neubauer (/ˈnuːbaʊər/ NOO-bow-ər; born September 13, 1991) is an American Democratic politician from Racine, Wisconsin.
 She is the minority leader in the Wisconsin State Assembly, since January 2022, and has been a member of the Assembly since 2018, representing Wisconsin's 66th Assembly district.

+Neubauer's mother, Lisa Neubauer, is a former judge of the Wisconsin Court of Appeals.
+Her father, Jeffrey A. Neubauer, is a former chairman of the Democratic Party of Wisconsin, and former member of the Wisconsin State Assembly.

 Early life and education

 Greta Neubauer was born and raised in Racine, Wisconsin.
 She attended high school at The Prairie School in neighboring Wind Point, Wisconsin, graduating in 2010.
 As a student, she helped organize Racine High School Students for Barack Obama during the 2008 presidential campaign.
 After graduating from Middlebury College in Vermont with a degree in history, Neubauer became director of the nonprofit Fossil Fuel Divestment Student Network (now the Sunrise Movement), focusing on environmental issues.